 One of the most known historical events is the tragic Rwandan Genocide which took place for 100 days in April.
 The Kigali Genocide Memorial Center in Kigali commemorates the genocide and explores other genocides around the world.
 A genocide memorial is a place for everyone to reflect on the past and the future.
 The memorial opened in April 2004, ten years after the genocide.
 The Aegis Trust, a UK based organization dedicated to preventing genocides, created the concept for the memorial, and today they manage it.

 The entry is free of charge.
 A useful audio guide is available for 9000RWF and a tour takes about one hour.
 The memorial is open every day from 8am to 5pm, but the last entry is at 4pm.
 Rwanda has many fascinating museums and memorials that are worth visiting on your trip.

 Many other cities and town have their own genocide memorials and you can ask for directions at any tourism information stand.

 Congo Nile Trail

 The trail offers among other attractions the best coffee and tea experiences, with sceneries beautiful beyond imagination.
-The Congo Nile trail includes eight amazing base camps, two extra ordinary paths and four bonus diverse sub trails, which are all, added value that make up this breath taking hiking experience a life time one.
+The Congo Nile trail includes eight amazing base camps, two extraordinary paths, and four bonus diverse sub trails, which are all, the added value that makes up this breathtaking hiking experience a lifetime one.